 Rodin said the support within the department has been the foundation for her success.
 Her professors encouraged her to take a few programming classes to deepen her technical background, in turn building her confidence in applying for actuarial internships and jobs.
 During class, they would go out of their way to answer questions about preliminary exams that were beyond the scope of the class.

-“My advisers and professors are always helping me see the ‘why’ behind what I’m doing and the classes I’m taking.
+“My advisors and professors are always helping me see the ‘why’ behind what I’m doing and the classes I’m taking.
 That guidance has been incredibly valuable.”

 Learning to network